 Casebooks provide a lens through which to spy on astrologer physicians at work.
 Forman’s and Napier’s casebooks are legendary amongst historians for rewarding those who can read them with unique insights into encounters between practitioners and patients.
 Read carefully, these records provide intimate details about the lives of people from all walks of life in early modern England.

 In Religion and the Decline of Magic (1971), Keith Thomas calendared the numbers of consultations held by Forman, Napier and other English astrologers.
-A. L. Rowse’s Simon Forman: Sex and Society in Shakespeare’s Age (1974), is a prurient account of the lives of Forman and the Londoners who consulted him.
+A. L. Rowse’s Simon Forman: Sex and Society in Shakespeare’s Age (1974) is a prurient account of the lives of Forman and the Londoners who consulted him.
 Following Rowse, literary scholars have identified notable figures amongst Forman’s clientele.
-Emilia Lanier, the accomplished poet, consulted Forman about her health and fortune and became intimate with him.
+Emilia Lanier, the accomplished poet, consulted Forman about her health and fortune and became intimate with him (quite how intimate is unclear).
 Winifred Burbage, wife of the acclaimed actor Richard Burbage, asked Forman about her health.
 Philip Henslowe, financier of the Rose and Fortune playhouses, consulted Forman about his health and a case of theft.
 Perhaps the young man called ‘Robert Burton’ who consulted Forman about melancholy was the same Robert Burton who later became famous for his monumental book, The Anatomy of Melancholy (1621).
 The records of Frances Howard’s consultations with Forman do not survive, but after his death he was implicated in the Overbury Scandal.
 During the trials for the murder of Sir Thomas Overbury, Forman was posthumously accused of assisting Howard in winning the love of the King’s erstwhile favourite Robert Carr and estranging her husband, Robert Devereux.